lindnjoe/Virtual-Input-Pins/README.md

 This is an example with 2 ams units that are hooked up to indivdual tool heads.
-This is for use with AFC_klipper_addon
+This is for use with AFC-Klipper-Add-On

 Put auto_ams_update.py and virtual_input_pin.py in klipper/klippy/extras.
 The
 `virtual_input_pin` module registers its own `virtual_pin` chip when it is